 3. Go mushroom hunting

 … Or just forest exploring!
-There are several varieties of mushrooms that grow in our inland rainforest – many of which are not safe to eat or pick, but many that are!
-Want to learn how to forage wild mushrooms?
-Check out the “Mushroom Foraging” workshop by the North Columbia Environmental Society.
+There are several varieties of mushrooms that grow in our inland rainforest – many of which are not safe to eat or pick, but there are also many that are!

 4. Get out among the fall colours

 Autumn is stunning in Revelstoke.
 The colours during this time of year offer dramatic landscapes.
 We recommend cruising up Highway 23 N along Lake Revelstoke.

 There is nothing like cool nights around the campfire and coffee on the shores on Lake Revelstoke in the morning.
 But wait!
 The campfire ban is still on.
 Check out the BC fire bans & restrictions page here.
 Want to know where to go?
 Visit our camping page here.

 6. Indulge in some beers from Canada’s Best Brewery

 2017 was a BIG year for Mount Begbie Brewery!
 They took home the gold for Best Brewery of the Year at the Canadian Brewing Awards, and their High Country Kolsch was named the World’s best at the World Beer Awards.
 You can find their beers in Revelstoke restaurants and pubs, and at BC Liquor Stores.
 Read more about the awards here.